it1shka/lfb-data-warehouse/data/README.md

 Currently, this folder _should_ contain (those files are gitignored):

-1. `lfb-calls.csv`
+1. `lfb-incidents-new.csv`
+2. `lfb-incidents-old.csv`
-2. `weather.csv`
+3. `weather.csv`
-3. `air-quality/` folder containing a handful of CSV files.
+4. `air-quality/` folder containing a handful of CSV files.
 A CSV per station